freeCodeCamp/guide/src/pages/algorithms/search-algorithms/linear-search/index.md

 		if(arr[i]==num)
 			return i;
    }
-   //Item not found in the array
+   // Item not found in the array return -1;
-   return -1;
 }
 ```